Civic engagement is at the heart of our core values.

 If a student wishes to be part of Greek life, they will get involved in numerous service opportunities, as our fraternities and sororities were engaged in 2,569 service hours in 2010-2011.

-Students in our School of Law provide free legal assistance through clinics that help veterans, victims of domestic violence, and others who are concerned with bankruptcy, family issues, environmental crimes, criminal defense, consumer issues, and divorce in Delaware and Pennsylvania.
+Clinics at our Delaware Law School and Commonwealth Law School provide free legal assistance through clinics that help veterans, victims of domestic violence, and others who are concerned with bankruptcy, family issues, environmental crimes, criminal defense, consumer issues, and divorce in Delaware and Pennsylvania.

 Inside and outside the classroom, students will find: